amiralles/abacus/README.md

 you called **foo** twice, within the same session and using the same arguments, you will get the same result no matter what foo actualy did.
-Since you can plug your own functions, there is no way to enforce that rule on your code, but if you are not careful in this respect, you may endup observing an odd behaviour in your app.
+Since you can plug your own functions, there is no way to enforce that rule on your code, but if you are not careful in this respect, you may end up observing an odd behaviour in your app.

 ```